American poetry: Poetry in the colonies

 One of the first recorded poets of the Thirteen Colonies was Anne Bradstreet (1612 – 1672), who remains one of the early known women poets who wrote in English.
 The poems she published during her lifetime address religious and political themes.
 She also wrote tender evocations of home, family life and of her love for her husband, many of which remained unpublished until the 20th century.

 Edward Taylor (1645–1729) wrote poems expounding Puritan virtues in a highly wrought metaphysical style that can be seen as typical of the early colonial period.

 This narrow focus on the Puritan ethic was, understandably, the dominant note of most of the poetry written in the colonies during the 17th and early 18th centuries.
 The earliest "secular" poetry published in New England was by Samuel Danforth in his "almanacks" for 1647–1649, published at Cambridge; these included "puzzle poems" as well as poems on caterpillars, pigeons, earthquakes, and hurricanes.
 Of course, being a Puritan minister as well as a poet, Danforth never ventured far from a spiritual message.

 A distinctly American lyric voice of the colonial period was Phillis Wheatley, a slave whose book "Poems on Various Subjects, Religious and Moral," was published in 1773.
 She was one of the best-known poets of her day, at least in the colonies, and her poems were typical of New England culture at the time, meditating on religious and classical ideas.

 The 18th century saw an increasing emphasis on America as fit subject matter for its poets.
 This trend is most evident in the works of Philip Freneau (1752–1832), who is notable for the unusually sympathetic attitude to Native Americans shown in his writings, which had been interpreted as being reflective of his skepticism toward American culture.
-However, as might be expected from what was essentially provincial writing, this late colonial-era poetry is generally somewhat old-fashioned in form and syntax, deploying the means and methods of Pope and Gray in the era of Blake and Burns.
-The work of Rebecca Hammond Lard (1772–1855), although quite old, still apply to life in today's world.
-She writes about nature, not only the nature of environment, but the nature of humans.
+This late colonial-era poetry follows the means and methods of Pope and Gray in the era of Blake and Burns..
+Rebecca Hammond Lard (1772–1855), has been described as "the first poet in Indiana".

 On the whole, the development of poetry in the American colonies mirrors the development of the colonies themselves.
 The early poetry is dominated by the need to preserve the integrity of the Puritan ideals that created the settlement in the first place.
 As the colonists grew in confidence, the poetry they wrote increasingly reflected their drive towards independence.
 This shift in subject matter was not reflected in the mode of writing which tended to be conservative, to say the least.
 This can be seen as a product of the physical remove at which American poets operated from the center of English-language poetic developments in London.